astramieri/aws-cloud-practitioner/docs/account/support_plan_for_aws.md

         - **Free**
         - Customer Service & Communities
             - 24x7 access to customer service, documentation, whitepapers, and support forums
-        - AWS Trsuted Advisor
+        - AWS Trusted Advisor
-            - Access to the 7 core Trusted Advisor checks and guidance to provision your resources following best pratices to increase performance and improve security
+            - Access to the **7 core Trusted Advisor checks** and guidance to provision your resources following best pratices to increase performance and improve security
         - AWS Personal Health Dashboard
             - A personalized view of the health of AWS services, and alerts when your resources are impacted
     - **Developer**
         - All Basic Support Plan
         - Business hours email access to Cloud Support Associated
+            - General architectural guidance as you build and test
         - Unlimited cases / 1 primary contact
         - Case severity / response times:
             - General guidance: < 24 business hours